Research

 The confidence scoring system draws from metacognitive monitoring.
 The anterior cingulate cortex detects retrieval uncertainty and can halt processing when evidence is insufficient.
 Vrin's adaptive bail-out, which detects zero entity coverage and terminates in under 500ms, is a direct analog.

-The nightly consolidation pipeline (community detection, cross-fact deduplication, usage-based stability scoring) mirrors sleep-dependent memory consolidation, where the brain restructures and strengthens frequently-accessed knowledge pathways.
+The nightly consolidation pipeline (community detection, cross-fact deduplication, usage-based stability scoring) mirrors sleep-dependent memory consolidation, where the brain restructures and strengthens frequently accessed knowledge pathways.

-Looking Forward
+Looking forward

-The 95% unexplored
+The 95% unexplored.

 We believe the industry has explored less than 5% of the available innovation space in knowledge-augmented AI.
 The dominant focus has been on improving the retrieval subprocess: better embeddings, smarter reranking, larger context windows.
 The other four cognitive subprocesses (perception, structuring, storage, and organization), each with validated science behind them, remain largely unapplied.